Greater-London-Authority/ldn-viz-tools/.changeset/fair-geese-retire.md

 '@ldn-viz/ui': minor
 ---

-REFACTORED `Modal` component to make modalDescription essential, set openFocus to content id and rename meltTitle and meltDescription
+REFACTORED `Modal` component to make modalDescription essential, set openFocus to description id, renamed meltTitle and meltDescription and fixed styling of modal contents